matslina/awib/README.md

 The vast majority of brainfuck environments meet these criteria.

-Since awib is polyglot, it is also possible to compile and/or run awib directly as C or bash.
+Since awib is polyglot, it is also possible to compile and/or run awib directly as C, tcl or bash.
 For instance, using gcc, the following will build an executable file called awib from awib-0.2.b.

     $ cp awib-0.2.b awib-0.2.c
     $ gcc awib-0.2.c -o awib.tmp